Call for papers

 Submitted abstracts should not exceed one page (maximum 3000 characters, including spaces).
 At most 4 references can be included.
 Mathematical formulas can be included in LaTeX notation.
 Accepted Abstracts should be presented at the conference by one of the authors.
 To submit an abstract, please go here and paste the text in the abstract textbox of the submission form.
 Do not upload a pdf file of the abstract.
 Accepted abstracts will appear in the abstracts booklet which will be distributed during the conference.

-Special issue in Annals of Operations Research
+Special issue in International Transactions in Operational Research (ITOR)

 Ethical Requirements for Authors